Unclay

 Unclay is an allegorical novel written by English writer T. F. Powys, first published in 1931.
 This was the last novel published during Powys' life.

+In the novel, a personified Death arrives in an obscure village with a parchment detailing his assignment.
+After losing the document, Death decides to stay in the village for a vacation and to personally observe human life.

 Background

-The word "unclay" that gave the title to Powys's novel comes from a poem by Jeremy Taylor, the 17th century Anglican divine and author of The Rule and Exercises of Holy Dying (1651), which was an influence.
+The word "unclay" that gives the title to Powys's novel comes from a poem by Jeremy Taylor, the 17th century Anglican divine and author of The Rule and Exercises of Holy Dying (1651), which was an influence.

 Plot

 Death arrives to the obscure village of Little Dodder, Dorsetshire carrying a parchment of orders he must deliver with the names of two local mortals and the word "unclay" on it.
 After losing this important document, he's obliged to stay in Little Dodder until he finds it.
 Mr. John Death, as the villagers call him, grows interested in human life and decides to take a vacation from his reaping.
 All the old sins such as lust, avarice, and greed, as well as loving kindness abound in the village.